Positivity and Kleiman transversality in equivariant K-theory of homogeneous spaces: A group action on the mixing space

-\begin{lemma} The mixing group $\Gamma$ acts on the mixing space~$\XX$ of $X = G/P$ with finitely many orbits, the closure of each orbit being a bundle~$\XX_w$ over~$\PP$ associated to some Schubert variety $X_w \subseteq X$. \end{lemma} \begin{proof} Lemma~\ref{l:sections} implies that the fiber of a $\Gamma$-orbit over a point $p \in \PP$ is a $B$-orbit.
+\begin{lemma} The mixing group $\Gamma$ acts on the mixing space~$\XX$ of $X = G/P$ with finitely many orbits, the closure of each orbit being a bundle~$\XX_w$ over~$\PP$ associated to some Schubert variety $X_w \subseteq X$. \end{lemma} \begin{proof} The action of $\Gamma_0(\BB)$ is clear, and $(GL_{m+1})^r$ acts via its action on $\EE_m S$ (lifting the action on $\PP$).
+Lemma~\ref{l:sections} implies that the fiber of a $\Gamma$-orbit over a point $p \in \PP$ is a $B$-orbit.
 The result follows from this and the definition of~$\XX_w$. \end{proof}